interstellarninja/MarketAgents/README.md

 #### Key Features

-- **ACL-Based Communication**: Utilize standardized ACL messages for group discussions, allowing for more nuanced and expressive communication.
+* **ACL-Based Communication**: Utilize standardized ACL messages for group discussions, allowing for more nuanced and expressive communication.
-- **Dynamic Group Conversations**: Facilitate multi-agent dialogues with configurable parameters such as maximum rounds and speaker selection methods.
+* **Dynamic Group Conversations**: Facilitate multi-agent dialogues with configurable parameters such as maximum rounds and speaker selection methods.
-- **Flexible Speaker Selection**: Choose from various methods to determine the next speaker, including automatic, manual, random, and round-robin selection.
+* **Flexible Speaker Selection**: Choose from various methods to determine the next speaker, including automatic, manual, random, and round-robin selection.
-- **Customizable Conversation Flow**: Set rules for speaker repetition and implement custom termination conditions for group discussions.
+* **Customizable Conversation Flow**: Set rules for speaker repetition and implement custom termination conditions for group discussions.
-- **Integration with Agent Decision-Making**: ACL group messages can influence agent beliefs, strategies, and market behaviors, leading to more realistic market dynamics.
+* **Integration with Agent Decision-Making**: ACL group messages can influence agent beliefs, strategies, and market behaviors, leading to more realistic market dynamics.
-- **Conversation Tracking**: Unique conversation IDs allow for better organization and analysis of group discussions.
+* **Conversation Tracking**: Unique conversation IDs allow for better organization and analysis of group discussions.

+#### Debate Protocol

+In addition to regular discussions and gossip, the Group Message module now supports structured debates using the ACL protocol.
+This feature allows agents to engage in more formal and rigorous exchanges of ideas, leading to potentially more informed decision-making and market dynamics.

+Key aspects of the debate protocol:

+* **Proposition and Challenge**: Agents can propose ideas (PROPOSE performative) and challenge others' propositions (QUERY-IF or DISCONFIRM performatives).
+* **Verification**: Neutral agents can verify claims (CONFIRM or DISCONFIRM performatives), adding an element of fact-checking to debates.
+* **Structured Rounds**: Debates follow a structured format with defined roles (e.g., proposer, challenger, verifier) and round limits.
+* **Outcome Determination**: The debate concludes with a determination based on the strength of arguments and verification results.

 #### Usage

 To use the ACL-based Group Message module in your simulation:

 1. Initialize a `GroupMessage` instance within your `Environment`.
-2. Implement the `generate_group_message()` method in your `Agent` class to produce ACL messages for group discussions.
+2. Implement the `generate_group_message()` method in your `Agent` class to produce ACL messages for group discussions and debates.
 3. Implement the `receive_group_message()` method in your `Agent` class to process incoming ACL messages.
-4. Call `run_conversation()` on your `GroupMessage` instance at appropriate points in your simulation loop.
+4. Call `run_conversation()` or `run_debate()` on your `GroupMessage` instance at appropriate points in your simulation loop.
-5. Process the outcomes of group conversations to update agent states and market conditions.
+5. Process the outcomes of group conversations and debates to update agent states and market conditions.

 ### Information Board
 The Information Board serves as a centralized repository for economic news and statistics, simulating the dissemination of public information within the economy.
 This component plays a crucial role in the MarketAgents framework by: